-GOAL 7: Improve student success by improved advising and counseling, orientation course, and ways to expand the retention rate for all students.
+GOAL 7: Improve student success through improved advising, providing an orientation course, and seeking ways to expand the retention and completion rates for all students.

-- 7.1 Improve advising and counseling processes - 7.1.1 Enhance availability of advisors and counselors at all locations - 7.1.2 Provide professional development for faculty on advising students - 7.1.3 Ensure College remains equipped to handle growing population of students with disabilities - 7.2 Expand student activities for all locations by providing additional space, equipment, and cultural activities.

-- 7.2.1 Build collegiate atmosphere by reviewing student center use on all campuses, considering options, and implementing best practices - 7.3 Strengthen an outreach connection to individuals who are considered to be at risk for not optimizing their educational opportunities and equip these individuals with a detailed educational plan, support, and service. - 7.3.1 Strengthen outreach to underserved and at risk populations - 7.3.2 Offer exposure to a variety of career fields as early as middle school - 7.3.3 Develop strategic partnerships with area school leaders - 7.3.4 Form partnerships with high schools in service area with the goal of encouraging high school students to complete admission to Pensacola State College by the time they graduate - 7.3.5 Positively affect the drop-out rate through collaboration with area school districts to develop and implement appropriate drop-out prevention programs - 7.3.6 Target non-traditional students - 7.3.7 Strengthen dual enrollment - 7.3.8 Meet or exceed expected outcomes in each of the College's restricted fund programs (e.g., TRIO)
+- 7.1 Improve advising processes - 7.1.1 Enhance the availability of advisors at all locations. - 7.1.2 Provide professional development for faculty and staff on advising students. - 7.1.3 Ensure the College remains equipped to handle a growing population of students with disabilities. - 7.2 Expand student activities for all locations by providing additional space, equipment, and cultural activities. - 7.2.1 Build a collegiate atmosphere by reviewing student center use on all campuses, considering options, and implementing best practices. - 7.3 Strengthen an outreach connection to individuals considered to be at risk for not optimizing their educational opportunities and equip these individuals with a detailed educational plan, support, and service. - 7.3.1 Strengthen outreach to underserved and at-risk populations. - 7.3.2 Offer exposure to a variety of career fields as early as middle school. - 7.3.3 Develop strategic partnerships with area school leaders. - 7.3.4 Form partnerships with high schools in the service area with the goal of encouraging high school students to complete the FASFA and admission to Pensacola State College by the time of high school graduation. - 7.3.5 Positively affect the drop-out rate through collaboration with area school districts to develop and implement appropriate drop-out prevention programs. - 7.3.6 Target non-traditional students. - 7.3.7 Strengthen dual enrollment. - 7.3.8 Meet or exceed expected outcomes in each of the College's restricted fund programs (e.g., TRIO).